wesdollar/geek-source/requirements/01-project-setup/04-get-with-git.md

 * Merge strategies
 * Cherry-picking

 You will find yourself in a situation one day where Git will either save your butt or cause a massive headache.
-Mastering Git now will ensure it's there to save the day time and time again, and you'll no longer have to live in fear that the command you copied from StackOverflow ends up causing you to lose work.
+Mastering Git now will ensure it's there to save the day, and you'll no longer have to live in fear that the command you copied from StackOverflow ends up causing you to lose work.